Tommy Steele: Actor

-In 2015, Steele began touring as Glenn Miller in a new stage production of The Glenn Miller Story (1954) which enjoyed two UK tours before heading for a summer season at the London Coliseum.
+In 2015, Steele began touring as Glenn Miller in a new stage production of The Glenn Miller Story (1954), which enjoyed two UK tours before heading for a summer season at the London Coliseum.

-He was the subject of This Is Your Life in 1958 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
+Steele was the subject of This Is Your Life in 1958 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
 In December 2019, he hosted a "Magic of the Musicals" event at the British Film Institute, where he narrated and spoke about some of his favourite musical theatre film routines.

 Sculptor

 Steele is a respected sculptor and four of his major works have been on public display.
 Bermondsey Boy, at Rotherhithe Town Hall in London, was stolen in 1998: its whereabouts are unknown.
 Eleanor Rigby, which he sculpted and donated to the City of Liverpool as a tribute to the Beatles, stands in Stanley Street, Liverpool, not far from the Cavern Club.
 Union, featuring two rugby players, is on display at Twickenham Stadium.
 Trinity, designed during the regeneration of the docklands area in Bermondsey, stood outside the Trinity building in Bermondsey.
 When Steele lived in Montrose House, Petersham, Surrey, his life-sized sculpture of Charlie Chaplin as "The Tramp" stood outside his front door.
 He is also an artist of some note and has exhibited at the Royal Academy.